Cardinality-constrained Distributionally Robust Portfolio Optimization: Introduction

-Bertsimas \textit{et al.}~\cite{Bertsimas2021unified} proposed a general framework of cutting-plane algorithms to exactly solve mixed-integer convex optimization problems with logical constraints.
+\citet{Bertsimas2021unified} proposed a general framework of cutting-plane algorithms to exactly solve mixed-integer convex optimization problems with logical constraints.
 They reformulated this problem as a bilevel optimization problem composed of lower- and upper-level problems.
-To solve the upper-level problem, they devised a cutting-plane algorithm, which iteratively approximates the objective function by generating cutting planes from the solution to the lower-level problem on the basis of the strong duality theory.
-Bertsimas and Cory-Wright~\cite{Bertsimas2018} applied this algorithm to cardinality-constrained mean-variance portfolio optimization.
-They demonstrated that their algorithm was much faster than state-of-the-art MIO methods when solving large-scale problem instances.
-Kobayashi \textit{et al.}~\cite{Kobayashi2021} developed a bilevel cutting-plane algorithm to solve cardinality-constrained mean-CVaR portfolio optimization problems.
-The cutting-plane algorithm~\cite{Bertsimas2021unified} was also applied to sparse principal component analysis~\cite{Bertsimas2020pca} and sparse inverse covariance estimation~\cite{Bertsimas2019covariance}.
+To solve the upper-level problem, they devised a cutting-plane algorithm, which iteratively approximates the objective function by generating cutting planes from the solution to the lower-level problem on the basis of the strong duality theory. \citet{Bertsimas2018} applied this algorithm to cardinality-constrained mean-variance portfolio optimization.
+They demonstrated that their algorithm was much faster than state-of-the-art MIO methods when solving large-scale problem instances. \citet{Kobayashi2021} developed a bilevel cutting-plane algorithm to solve cardinality-constrained mean-CVaR portfolio optimization problems.
+The cutting-plane algorithm~\citep{Bertsimas2021unified} was also applied to sparse principal component analysis~\citep{Bertsimas2020pca} and sparse inverse covariance estimation~\citep{Bertsimas2019covariance}.

 Motivated by these prior studies, we propose a specialized cutting-plane algorithm to exactly solve the cardinality-constrained distributionally robust portfolio optimization problem.
 Each iteration of this cutting-plane algorithm solves an SDO problem, which is the dual of the lower-level problem for generating cutting planes.
 However, the size of this SDO problem depends on the number of all investable assets, so solving it at each iteration is computationally prohibitive when handling a large number of assets.
-To overcome this difficulty, we reduce the size of the lower-level SDO problem through the application of the matrix completion technique~\cite{Fukuda2001,Nakata2003}.
+To overcome this difficulty, we reduce the size of the lower-level SDO problem through the application of the matrix completion technique~\citep{Fukuda2001,Nakata2003}.
 Notably, the size of the reduced SDO problem depends not on the number of all investable assets but on the cardinality parameter, which is usually set to a small number.

-To the best of our knowledge, we are the first to develop an effective algorithm for exactly solving the cardinality-constrained distributionally robust portfolio optimization problem.
-Numerical experiments using real-world datasets~\cite{Beasley1990,Chang2000,Kaggle,Kenneth} demonstrate the effectiveness of our method in terms of both computational efficiency and out-of-sample investment performance.
+As a result, we can efficiently generate cutting planes even when the number of investable assets is very large.